rd6260/college_clock/README.md

 ---

 <p align="center">
-  Made with ❤️ for XYZ College students.
+  Made with ❤️ for IIIT Dharwad students.
 </p>